 President Ikeda has also earned recognition for his poetry.
 In 1981, he was awarded the title of “Poet Laureate” by the World Academy of Arts and Culture.
 One collection of poetry translated into English, Fighting for Peace, was also a finalist in the 2005 Benjamin Franklin Awards’ Poetry and Literary Criticism category.
 The World Poetry Society Intercontinental awarded him the title, “World People’s Poet” in October 2007.

 As a young teenager amidst the turmoil following Japan’s defeat in 1945, President Ikeda read voraciously, searching for answers to the spiritual void rent by the war.
 It was through poetry that he began to express his quest and to give voice to his emotions.
 He joined a reading circle comprised of some 20 other youths on a similar quest for truth.
-It was through this group that he encountered Toda in 1947 and through him, Nichiren Buddhism.
+It was through this group that he encountered Toda in 1947 and through him, the humanistic life philosophy of Soka.

 “I had long cherished the dream of becoming a journalist and writing a great novel myself, and I wanted to work in a field related to writing, which led me to my job at Mr. Toda’s [publishing] company,” he recalls.